 - Better understand how people interact with our website.

 All our third-party service providers are required to take appropriate security measures to protect your personal data in line with our policies.
 We do not allow them to use your data for their own purposes.
 We permit them to process your data only for specified purposes and in accordance with our instructions.
 Where your data is shared with third parties, we will seek to share the minimum amount necessary.

 Where we transfer your data outside the UK, we will ensure that: the country where the data is transferred to is within the European Economic Area (EEA); or the country has been deemed to provide an adequate level of protection for personal data by the European Commission; or we use specific contracts approved by the European Commission which give personal data the same protection it has in Europe, combined with appropriate due diligence; or a specific legal exception applies.

 However, to ensure that your personal information does receive an adequate level of protection, we have put in place the appropriate measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects UK law on data protection.

 E-Newsletters and Mailings

-If you have consented to receive marketing information, there always is the opportunity to unsubscribe at the bottoms of every e-newsletter.
+If you have consented to receive marketing information, there is always the opportunity to unsubscribe at the bottom of every e-newsletter.

 You also have the right to stop us from contacting you via the post.
 If you no longer wish to be contacted for marketing purposes in our mailings, please email firstname.lastname@example.org to let us know and we will remove your information from our lists.

-If your social media settings on platforms such as Facebook and Instagram allow, we may have permission to use information which you have shared on such sites (e.g. your location and interests) to advertise the School’s activities to you.
+If your social media settings on platforms such as Meta, Tiktok and X allow, we may have permission to use information which you have shared on such sites (e.g. your location and interests) to advertise the School’s activities to you.
 This information is pseudonymised and the School has no direct access to your personal information from these sites.

 Photography & Filming